Luna command-line tool documentation

 is better to use absolute paths.
 See below

-for notes on using relative paths, which can be more convenient in
+for notes on using relative paths, which can be convenient in

-Instead of an annotation file, it is also possible to specify a
+In place of an annotation file, it is possible to specify a folder

-folder, which will be searched (but not recursively) for annotation files
+to be searched (but not recursively) for annotation files (those with

 , .txt